salt0107fish/sitp/README.md

 ## Validation

 Data preprocessing may take several hours the first time you run this project.
-We use single RTX 3060 GPU, one epoch takes about 12 minutes INTERACTION.
+We use single RTX 3060 GPU, one epoch takes about 12 minutes in INTERACTION.

 ```